Poll: How good do you think I am at writing? Vote Now!

 Genderswap!: Usually indicates that many/all characters are a different gender than canon.

 AU: Alternate universe.
-A story that is far from the original material, yet it shares the same characters, and sometimes, lore.
+A story that differs from the original material in terms of determined laws/rules, yet it shares the same characters, and sometimes, lore.

 Slash!: A homosexual pairing.
 Often listed for male/male shipping.
 Sometimes lacking specification on female/female, and, on occasion, male/male stories, so be wary.